Disruption to waste services

 Please use the following advice and information to help us at this difficult time.
 We thank you for your co-operation and support.

-We intend to continue all current household bin collections (including garden waste) throughout November's lockdown period.
+We intend to continue all current household bin collections (including garden waste) throughout the pandemic, regardless of tier status or any other future lockdown periods.
 However, if resources begin to be impacted by COVID-19-related issues, we may amend services accordingly.

 Household recycling centres